skeenan947/gpt-chrome/README.md

 - After successfully loading the extension, you should see the **ChatGPT Content Assistant** listed among your installed extensions.
 - If you encounter any errors, ensure the manifest.json file is present.

+## Usage Instructions

+1. **Add Your OpenAI API Key**:
+- Click on the extension icon in the toolbar to open the settings.
+- Enter your OpenAI API key in the provided input field and click "Save" to store it securely.

-7. **Using the Extension**:
+2. **Using the Extension**:
-- Click on the extension icon in the toolbar to start using the ChatGPT Content Assistant.
+- Click on the extension icon in the toolbar to bring up the sidebar.
+- The sidebar will allow you to interact with the current web page content using the ChatGPT model.
 - Follow any additional setup instructions provided in the extension interface.

 ## Notes